terra-money/terrain/README.md

 { count: 1 }
 ```

-You can also specify which network you would like to interact with by utilizing the `--network` flag:
+You can also specify which network you would like to interact with by utilizing the `--network` flag.

 ```
 terrain console --network NETWORK